Asian nations dominate international test

-The top average scores in each subject came from Shanghai, China's largest city with more than 20 million people.
-Singapore, South Korea, Japan, and Hong Kong were among the participants with students scoring at the top on average in each subject.
-Vietnam, which had its students participate for the first time, had a higher average score in math and science than the United States.
+Students in Shanghai, China's largest city, had the top scores in all subjects, and Singapore, South Korea, Japan and Hong Kong students weren't far behind.
+Even Vietnam, which had its students participate for the first time, had a higher average score in math and science than the United States.

 About half a million students in 65 nations and educational systems took part in the 2012 Program for International Student Assessment, or PISA, which is coordinated by the Paris-based Organization for Economic Cooperation and Development, or OECD.

-U.S. scores on the PISA haven't changed much since testing started in 2000, even as students in countries such as Ireland and Poland have shown improvement and have surpassed U.S. students.
+U.S. scores on the PISA haven't changed much since testing started in 2000, even as students in countries like Ireland and Poland have shown improvement and surpassed U.S. students.

 In the education community, Finland has drawn notice for its past test performance, but this year its average PISA score dropped in all three subjects, most pronounced in math.
 Finland's students did better on average than those from the United States.

-Overall, NEA President Dennis Van Roekel said among the Asian nations dominating the test, "The one thing they all have in common is that they make a real commitment to education for all kids and nothing deters them from that vision, and then they do what's necessary to make that happen.
+Overall, National Education Association President Dennis Van Roekel said among the Asian nations dominating the test, "The one thing they all have in common is that they make a real commitment to education for all kids, and nothing deters them from that vision, and then they do what's necessary to make that happen.
 In the United States, we don't have the commitment for all kids and it needs to change."

 The test is based on a 1,000-point scale.
 Among the findings:

--In math, the U.S. average score was 481.
-Average scores ranged from 368 in Peru to 613 in Shanghai.
+— In math, average scores ranged from 368 in Peru to 613 in Shanghai.
 The international average was 494.

--In science, the U.S. average score was 497.
-Average scores ranged from 373 in Peru to 580 in Shanghai.
+— In science, average scores ranged from 373 in Peru to 580 in Shanghai.
 The international average was 501.

--In reading, the U.S. average score was 498.
-Average scores ranged from 384 in Peru to 570 in Shanghai.
+— In reading, average scores ranged from 384 in Peru to 570 in Shanghai.
 The international average was 496.